vivekdubeydeveloper/movie-rental/README.md

 * Open command prompt
 * Run cd(change directory) command to go inside unzip project folder(movie-rental-master) path.
-* You need to verify if JDK,JAVA_HOME and Maven It should be as per above section **Before Build And Run**.
+* You need to verify if JDK,JAVA_HOME and Maven are as per above section **Before Build And Run**(Correct versions).
 * Run the below command from command prompt,It will clean,build and run the test cases
    ```
    mvn clean install
    ```
-* For running the test cases only use the below command
+* For running the test cases only, use the below command
    ```
    mvn test
    ```